immex-tech/decor8ai-sdk/js/decor8ai/README.md

 This documentation describes how you can use Decor8 AI Javascript SDK to integrate Decor8 AI's powerful features in your application.

+See [complete documentation for Decor8 AI api for Virtual Staging and Interior Design](https://api-docs.decor8.ai/).
 Please reach out to [Decor8 AI Team](mailto:decor8@immex.tech) with questions or suggestions.

 ## <a id="installation"></a>Installation